Do Budgies Need Sunlight? ( Complete Guide)

 There are three types of ultraviolet light: UVA, UVB, and UVC.
 A bird (and a reptile) can see UVA, which could aid them in selecting ripe food and identifying mates.
 UVB triggers vitamin D production, also known as the “sunshine vitamin”.

 Budgies need vitamin D for calcium metabolism and immune function.
-The earth’s ozone layer normally filters out UVC and it is not present on earth.
+The earth’s ozone layer normally filters out UVC and it is not present on Earth.
 The cornea, eyelids, and skin can also become inflamed when exposed to high doses of UVA and UVB radiation.

 It is sometimes possible to synthesize UVC to sterilize microorganisms synthetically.
 Bird lights are available at most pet stores.
 An enclosure-fitting fluorescent bulb is also available at your local hardware store.